-Students registering for their first semester and subsequent semesters need to meet with their assigned academic advisor for advisement each semester prior to registering for classes.
+Students need to meet with their assigned academic advisor for advisement each semester before registering for classes.
 Following the sequence will enable you to complete the 60-hour program in 3 years of study.
-Taking courses out of sequence will result in you needing extra time to complete your degree and is not recommended.
+Taking courses out of sequence will require extra time to complete your degree and is not recommended.
 Listed below is the course sequence for the clinical mental health counseling concentration:

-Fall Spring COUN 5400: Theories of Counseling (3) COUN 5420: Advanced Counseling Techniques (3) COUN 5410: Counseling Techniques (3) COUN 5440: Counseling Diverse Populations (3) COUN 6010: Ethical, Legal and Professional Issues in Counseling (3) COUN 5993: Addictions Counseling (3)
+Fall Spring COUN 5400: Theories of Counseling (3) COUN 5080: Diagnosis and Psychopathology (3) COUN 5410: Counseling Techniques (3) COUN 5420: Advanced Counseling Techniques (3) COUN 6010: Ethical, Legal and Professional Issues in COUN 5440: Counseling Diverse Populations (3) Counseling (3)